Text as Neural Operator: Image Manipulation by Text Instruction: Introduction

-The main research question studied in this paper is how to model the \emph{complex text instructions} for effective conditional image manipulation.
-To this end, we propose an approach called Text-Instructed Manipulation GAN or \fancynamenospace.
-The key idea is to treat language as \emph{neural operators} to modify the image feature in a way such that the modified feature is useful in synthesizing the target image by the GAN model.
-The generation process is decomposed into where and how to edit the image feature.
-For ``where to edit'', we leverage existing attention mechanisms to ground words to a spatial region in the image.
-Although the use of spatial attention is not new, we find it allows for learning generic neural operators that can be decoupled from specific locations.
-For ``how to edit'', we introduce a novel text-adaptive routing network to generate text operators for complex instructions.
-For a text instruction, a route is dynamically created serving as a neural operator to modify the image feature.
-Since similar instructions perform similar operations, the text-adaptive routing network allows neural blocks to be shared among similar instructions, while still being able to distinguish among different operations.
+The main challenge in our problem is how to model the \emph{complex text instructions} for conditional image manipulation.
+To this end, we propose a simple yet highly effective approach called Text-Instructed Manipulation GAN or \fancynamenospace.
+The key idea is to treat language as \emph{neural operators} to locally modify the image feature for synthesizing the target image.
+The text neural operator decomposes the feature modification procedure into two stages: where and how to edit the image feature.
+For ``where to edit'', we use attention mechanisms to ground words to a spatial region in the image.
+For ``how to edit'', we introduce a text-adaptive network to generate different transformation for varying instructions.
+Since similar instructions perform similar operations, this design allows certain neurons to be shared among similar instructions, while still being able to distinguish among different operations.

-Experimental results on three datasets, including Clevr~\cite{vo2019tirg}, Abstract scene~\cite{zitnick2013bringing}, and Cityscapes~\cite{Cordts2016Cityscapes} demonstrate that image manipulation by the proposed approach outperforms baseline approaches by large margins in terms of Fr\'echet Inception Distance (FID)~\cite{fid} and Retrieval Scores~\cite{xu2018attngan}.
-The user study validates our method’s efficacy in generating more realistic and semantic relevant images.
-We also conduct ablation studies to substantiate the performance gain stems from the proposed neural operators.
+We conduct extensive experiments on public datasets to demonstrate the three merits of the proposed method.
+First, it generates high-fidelity images, outperforming recent competitive baselines by a large margin.
+Second, the user studies confirm that the generated images are more semantically relevant to the target images.
+Third, the generated image, when used as the query for image-to-image retrieval, leads to not only promising retrieval recalls but also a more explainable search experience that allows users to inspect the results before the search.
+In addition, the ablation studies substantiate the performance gain stems from the proposed text operators.
+Code and models are released at~\url{https://github.com/google/tim-gan}.